cobbler/cobbler.github.io/_dynamic/manuals/2.2.3/4/1/7_-_File_Resources.md

 ---
 layout: manpage
-title: Cobbler Primatives - File Resources
+title: File Resources
 meta: 2.2.3
 ---
-## MANAGEMENT RESOURCES

-Resources are the lego blocks of configuration management.
-Resources are grouped together via Management Classes, which are then linked to a system.
-Cobbler supports two (2) resource types.
-Resources are configured in the order listed below.

-       1. Packages
-       2. Files

-## FILE RESOURCES
+File resources are managed using cobbler file add, allowing you to create and delete files on a system.

 ## Actions

 ### create